MobilityNet/mobilitynet-analysis-scripts/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/e-mission/e-mission-eval-public-data.git/master)

-**WARNING** Launching the binder is V..E..R..Y slow.
-I am not quite sure why, since the [list of packages](environment.yml) is pretty short.
-I always look at the build logs to track the current progress.
-Sometimes, if the build succeeds in creating the image, but gets stuck in the "Launching server" step, I reload the binder page which seems to speed things up.
+**WARNING** Launching the binder is ~V..E..R..Y slow~ pretty fast. ~I am not quite sure why, since the [list of packages](environment.yml) is pretty short.~ I always look at the build logs to track the current progress.
+Sometimes, the build succeeds in creating the image, but gets stuck in the "Launching server" step.
+If this happens (and it hasn't happened recently) I reload the binder page which seems to speed things up.

 If you do find anything interesting, please consider contributing your notebook so that others can build on it!